opiter09/FF1-FFC-Chunk-Manager/README.md

 12. Insert that new file back into the ROM.

 For CrystalTiles 2, split apart the ROM as follows:
-1. Load your ROM into it (via File -> Open), then go to File -> NDS File System.
+1. Load your ROM into it (via File -> Open), then go to Tools -> NDS File System.
 2. In that sub-window, go to File -> Split ROM.
 3. Choose a folder to put the ROM files' folder into.
 It will be named the internal name of the game (KASEKI or KASEKI2 in this case).

 Also for CrystalTiles 2, insert the file as follows:
-1. Load your ROM into it, then go to File -> NDS File System.
+1. Load your ROM into it, then go to Tools -> NDS File System.
 2. For convenience, click View a list of -> Directory to show files inside folders instead of in one gigantic list.
 3. Scroll to your file, left click to select it, and then right click, press Import, and choose your edited file.
 4. Now save the ROM.
 CrystalTile2 is weird, so if the Save option in the File menu is greyed-out, you will have to save by trying to quit